JumaQasimiM/feraiQ/README.md

-# 🚀 feraiQ – AI & Digital Solutions Platform
+## feraiQ – AI & Digital Solutions Platform

 feraiQ is a modern digital platform built for a technology company that delivers **AI solutions, web development services, tech news, and IT job opportunities**.

 The platform is designed to showcase company services, publish technology content, and connect talent with opportunities in the digital industry.

 ---

-## 🌐 Live Website

 https://feraiq.netlify.app/